xiix0/scam/README.md

-You will experience a strong urge to do good; but it will pass.
+Grief can take care of itself; but to get the full value of a joy you must have somebody to divide it with.
+		-- Mark Twain